 Blogging takes time

-It’s fun and an immensely rewarding experience.
-Especially when you receive feedback from people you have helped.
+It's fun and an immensely rewarding experience, especially when you receive feedback from people you have helped.

-The snag is, it’s not always financially rewarding.
+The snag is, it's not always financially rewarding.
 In fact, reviewing direct financial compensation one would deem it a complete failure.
-However, taking into consideration indirect financial compensation, reveals a whole completely different story.
+However, taking into consideration indirect financial compensation, reveals a completely different story.

 In my experience, success in blogging may in some way depend on the 10 000 hour principle as defined by Malcolm Gladwell, in his book the outliers , and on your drive and commitment to self-improvement.

 During the process of writing content, I learned I really had no idea how to write content!
 My first attempts completely sucked! (some may say even my latter attempts may do so too) Embarrassingly my spelling was atrocious, grammar poor and on the whole structuring of paragraphs and thoughts is difficult

 Writing content for a blog is a completely different to anything I had done before.
 It's definitely not as easy as just sitting down writing, there are so many more things to consider, especially when you bear in mind that a vast majority of the visitors to your blog are going to have the attention span of gnat!